opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 OpenSearch Benchmark builds using virtualenv.
 When importing into an IDE, such as PyCharm IDE, you will need to define an appropriate Python SDK, which is provided by virtualenv.
 Refer to IDE documentation for more details on defining a Python SDK.
 We recommend using the Python SDK that `make prereq` creates.
-This is typically created in PyCharm IDE by visiting the Python Interpretor, selecting either `Virtualenv Environment` or `Existing Environment`, and pointing interpreter to `.venv/bin/python3` within the OpenSearch Benchmark source directory.
+This is typically created in PyCharm IDE by visiting the `Python Interpreter`, selecting either `Virtualenv Environment` or `Existing Environment`, and pointing interpreter to `.venv/bin/python3` within the OpenSearch Benchmark source directory.

 In order to run tests within the PyCharm IDE, ensure the `Python Integrated Tools` / `Testing` / `Default Test Runner` is set to `pytest`.